ShirleyLiuXQ/ShirleyLiuXQ.github.io/index.md

 ## Personal:
 My first name is pronounced as "Sh-ih-ow Chi" (meaning jade born at dawn in Chinese), but feel free to call me Shirley!

-Having lived and worked across four cultures (British, Chinese, Singaporean, and American), I have developed strong adaptability and open-mindedness.
-I am naturally curious about people from different cultural backgrounds and enjoy learning from their diverse experiences and perspectives.
-While I am introverted by nature, I have a warm personality and deep sense of empathy.
-Through leadership roles such as postgraduate representative, I work to bring people together and foster meaningful connections within my community.
+Having lived and worked across four cultures (British, Chinese, Singaporean, and American), I have developed a genuine curiosity about people and a deep appreciation for diverse perspectives.
+Though introverted by nature, I bring warmth and empathy to the communities I am part of, and I take pride in fostering connections among people through roles such as postgraduate representative.

 Besides work, I like practising yoga.

 ## Get in touch:
-I am actively seeking collaborators on learning theory, statistics and ML.
+I am actively seeking collaborators on machine learning theory and statistics.
 Please send me an email if you are interested in working together!
+I'm always happy to chat.

 **Email**: shirley.liu [at] stats.ox.ac.uk, xiaoqi.shirley.liu [at] gmail.com